Skip to main content

 https://REDTRUST_IP:8080/RTDSSService.svc?wsdl

-By default, the connection port is 8080, but this port is configurable through the Redtrust administration web.
-Similarly, by default, the protocol is HTTPS and the service certificate is auto-generated at the time of installation, but you can also configure it from the administration web.
+By default, the connection port is 8080, but this port is configurable through the Redtrust admin console.
+Similarly, by default, the protocol is HTTPS and the service certificate is auto-generated at the time of installation, but you can also configure it from the admin console.
 When implementing a client accessing the service, you must take into account that you will need the public part of the service certificate for the client to trust the server, unless the client accepts any certificate.

 In Appendix 1: WSDL you have the WSDL code needed to generate the client in the desired language.